Kalben

-Kalben Sağdıç (born 17 January 1986) is a Turkish musician and singer-songwriter.
+Kalben Sağdıç (born 17 January 1986), known mononymously as Kalben, is a Turkish singer-songwriter.

 Life and career

 Kalben, who started to become interested in music by playing her mother's keyboard at the age of 8, had her first guitar at the age of 14.
 She has an older half-brother.

 She graduated from Bilkent University, Department of International Relations, in 2007, with a scholarship.
 After trying to work in various fields, she started studying for her master's degree in Media Design and Cultural Studies at the same university in 2008 and graduated in 2011.
 She then moved to Istanbul to find a job.
 She started to work as a brand manager at Universal Pictures.
 Afterwards, she was busy with various works such as scriptwriting, editing, project managing, and translating.

 She rarely continued to play music and held occasional concerts in Ankara and Istanbul.
 Her "Sadece" video, which was published in October 2014 on Sofar Sounds, became among the most watched Sofar videos in a short time.

 She started her music career after publishing a series of children's novels named Lulu.
 She had a minor role in the series Aşk Kaç Beden Giyer?.
 Her debut album, Kalben, was released in February 2016 under the label DMC.
 It was followed by Sonsuza Kadar in 2017.
 Kalben released her third studio album, Kalp Hanım, on 20 March 2020 on all digital music platforms.